 Description

-The memorial stands at the entrance to the village cemetery, across the road from the church of St Ethelreda (Grade II*).
-It comprises a c6m tall limestone cross with foliate head carried on an octagonal shaft.
-This rises from a square plinth set on a four-stage octagonal stepped base.
+The Guilsborough and Coton War Memorial is located at the entrance to the village cemetery, directly across the road from the church of St Ethelreda, which is a Grade II* listed building.
+The memorial features a limestone cross approximately six meters tall, adorned with a foliate head, and is mounted on an octagonal shaft.
+This shaft rises from a square plinth that is set on a four-stage octagonal stepped base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.